The 3 Best At-Home UTI Tests of 2022

 What does the test measure?

-At-home UTI tests use urine dipsticks that check for two substances in the urine: leukocytes and nitrites.
+At-home UTI tests check for two substances in the urine: leukocytes and nitrites.

 - Leukocytes: Leukocytes are a type of white blood cell (WBC).
 Tests may assess WBC levels by measuring an enzyme called leukocyte esterase that is released by WBCs when they are present in the urine.
 Detecting leukocyte esterase in the urine is a sign of inflammation that is most often related to a urinary tract infection.